YawLighthouse/UMG-Slate-Compendium/README.md

   not intended to be modifiable and not being able to submit code changes to Epic to integrate into Unreal Engine.
-- **Source Code Version**: The version of the engine that you would download from GitHub which gives full modifiable access to the Unreal Engine as well as being able to submit code changes to Epic for them to integrate into Unreal Engine’s future releases.
+- **Source Code Version**: The version of the engine that you would clone/download from GitHub which gives full modifiable access to the Unreal Engine as well as being able to submit code changes to Epic for them to integrate into Unreal Engine’s future releases.